This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 The organizational structure of a LLC includes a general meeting of participants and an individual or collective executive body (CEO or executive board).
 Although recently amended Ukrainian legislation allows to establish a supervisory board in a LLC, few LLCs have taken advantage of this opportunity.

 All JSCs typically have a similar structure that includes a general meeting of shareholders, a supervisory board, an audit commission and an executive board or individual CEO.
 In contrast to public JSCs, private JSCs have the option not to establish a supervisory board if there are less than 10 shareholders in the company.
-JSCs with less than 100 shareholders may appoint a single auditor instead of an audit commission.
+Private JSCs with less than 100 shareholders may appoint a single auditor instead of an audit commission.

 Generally, there are few public (listed) companies in Ukraine – only a few large companies and banks.